 5. Explore the stunning Atuh Beach

-Just a short walk from Diamond Beach (or a 30-minute scooter ride around) is one of the island’s most beautiful beaches, Atuh Beach.
+Just a short walk from Diamond Beach (or a 30-minute scooter ride around) is one of the Nusa Penida’s most beautiful beaches, Atuh Beach.
 With its sweeping views of the ocean and the iconic arch-like rock formation in the distance, it’s a photographer’s dream.
 You’ll want to visit at high tide if you’re hoping to swim, or rent a sun-bed on the sand to make a day of it.

-6. Brave the rickety stairway to the Peguyangan natural pools
+6. Dip into Peguyangan natural pools

 If you’re afraid of heights, this one isn’t for you!
 But trust us when we say, it’s worth it.
 At this famous Nusa Penida destination, a bright blue staircase hangs precariously on the side of the cliffs, with huge gaps that mean you can see the waves crashing hundreds of feet below you!
 But what’s waiting at the end is a hidden gem that instantly calms your racing heart rate.
 You’ll be greeted by Peguyangan ‘waterfall‘, a secret oasis with water trickling down the rocks and into a natural pool where you can take a dip and watch the breathtaking waves over the edge… All before a scary climb back up!

-7. Awe at Angel’s Billabong, Nusa Penida’s natural infinity pool
+7. Visit Angel’s Billabong natural infinity pool

 Picture this: a natural infinity pool framed by colourful rocks, and an endless backdrop of turquoise ocean out yonder… Angel’s Billabong is as beautiful as you can imagine.
-However, you’ll want to visit at low tide only, because when the tide is high here, wild waves crash up and over the rocks, turning this dreamy spot into a very dangerous cave with crazy currents.
+However, you’ll want to visit at low tide only, because when the tide is high here, wild waves crash up and over the rocks, turning this dreamy spot into a very dangerous cave with strong currents.
 Swimming is not permitted for this reason, but the views from above are worth the trip, and as a bonus, Broken Beach is just 100 metres away (another must-see!).

 Hidden away in the largest cave in Nusa Penida is Pura Goa Giri Putri, a sacred, underground temple.
 Squeeze down into the secret narrow entrance (which looks more like a hole in the ground!), and you’re transported to another world.
 Goa Giri Putri, which translates to “the Goddess of the cave and hill”, is home to six pura (AKA “temples”), one located outside and the rest inside the cave.
 This cultural destination is frequently flocked by local Balinese in traditional clothing for daily prayers.
-The good news is, it’s open for visitors too, either to simply walk through the cave, or to take part in a purification ritual, which lasts for approximately two hours and uses holy water from the cave’s natural springs.
+The good news is, it’s open for visitors too (entrance is by donation), either to simply walk through the cave, or to take part in a purification ritual, which lasts for approximately two hours and uses holy water from the cave’s natural springs.
 Just be sure to cover up and dress appropriately before you enter this space for prayer, and follow the guidance from the temple priests.

 9. Eat at Nusa Penida’s best restaurants and bars